kleinpetr/nuxt-nodemailer/README.md

 ```

 ### Environment Variables
-It's recommended to use environment variables for sensitive information like `pass`.
+It's recommended to use environment variables for sensitive information like passwords.

 each option in the `nodemailer` configuration can be overwritten using environment variables.
 It has to be prefixed with `NUXT_NODEMAILER_` and in uppercase.